Koleken: Discovery and naming

 Koleken is known from only the holotype MPEF-PV 10826 which was initially found and reported in 2015, but was not described as K. inakayali until 2024.
-The holotype, consists of "closely associated (but disarticulated) remains of the skull and atlas, as well as the articulated postcranial skeleton composed of the posterior most eight dorsal vertebrae, a complete sacrum, eight caudal vertebrae, an almost complete pelvis and hind limbs".
+The holotype consists of "closely associated (but disarticulated) remains of the skull and atlas, as well as the articulated postcranial skeleton composed of the posteriormost eight dorsal vertebrae, a complete sacrum, eight caudal vertebrae, an almost complete pelvis and hind limbs".
 It differs from the larger Carnotaurus in anatomical characteristics found in the skull, vertebrae, and leg bones.
-The specimen likewise is believed to represent a sub-adult based on a lack of fusion in some of the bones.
+The specimen is likewise believed to represent a sub-adult based on a lack of fusion in some of the bones.

 The generic name, Koleken, is a name in Teushen spoken by the native population of central Patagonia that means "coming from clay and water", given the specimen was found in a sedimentary section dominated by claystone representing an estuarine environment.
 The specific name, inakayali, honours Inakayal, one of the last chiefs of Tehuelches, native people from central Patagonia.